Science

 With over 25 years in the “brain preservation business,” over 600 articles published, and listed on Thomson Reuters’ “World’s Most Influential Scientific Minds” for over five years running, Dr. Roger McIntyre is one of the world’s most recognized experts in mood disorders.

-He is also the CEO of Champignon Brands, which operates the Canadian Rapid Treatment Centre of Excellence — fully operational ketamine clinic and the only clinic in Canada to perform psilocybin doses under Health Canada approval.
+He is also the CEO of Champignon Brands, which operates the Canadian Rapid Treatment Centre of Excellence — a fully operational ketamine clinic and the only clinic in Canada to perform psilocybin doses under Health Canada approval.

 Dr. Roger McIntyre